 I have done my best to decipher the wording on sign.
-I've boosted the pics using Photoshop (not shown here) but instead included a hand-drawn version to make it easier to understand.
-The consensus is that BEDROOM is the word at the very top (where I have intimated something above BREAKFAST).
-On close inspection, a B and two OOs are visible.
+I've boosted the pics using Photoshop and then on tracing paper hand-rendered the words that that are visible.
+My pencil marks indicate a few bits that I am unsure of, such as the wording above BREAKFAST which is probably BEDROOM being there are hints of a B and two OOs there.
 The big 4 looks to have been in a circle and was probably 4/- (four shillings) per night for a room, which equates to about £25 today.
 Wow!

 An online search throws up no additional info or photos,

 indicating that no one else has spotted this corker of a ghost sign either.
 Ooh I feel like a treasure hunter who found gold!